usnistgov/OSCAL/source/includes/schema/_profileJSON.md

 `"paramId"` indicates the parameter (within the scope of the referenced catalog or resource).
 The `"value"` name is used to provide a value for insertion of a value for the parameter when the catalog is resolved and rendered.
 A `"desc"` name can be presented (made available) to a calling profile – that is, it is a parameter description helping to set the parameter in higher layers, not this one (when profiles are expected to provide baselines, for example).

-#### `"alteration"` name
+### `"alterations"` name

-An `"alteration"` name specifies changes to be made to an included control or subcontrol when a profile is resolved.
-An `"alteration"` name may contain the following:
+An `"alterations"` name specifies changes to be made to an included control or subcontrol when a profile is resolved.
+An `"alterations"` name may contain the following:

 * `"controlId"` or `"subcontrolId"`
 * [`"remove"`](#code-quot-remove-quot-code-name)